factory24/course-directory/README.md

 ## Become A Course Facilitator

-Factory24 course facilitators will have several tasks in their role including managing all the various courses they sign-up to facilitate, address student concerns about the course, optimize how we offer current and future courses eg through use case studies, source course projects for internship placements etc.
+Factory24 course facilitators will have several tasks in their role including:

+* managing all the various courses they sign-up to facilitate,
+* address student concerns about the course,
+* optimize how we offer current and future courses eg through use case studies,
+* source course projects for internship placements etc.

-To apply as a course facilitator we consider your years of expericence in your field of application
+To apply as a course facilitator we consider `your years of expericence in your field of application`, `how manage hours a week you can commit to the role`, `your facilitation style` and `your overall vision for the course(s) you'll be managing`.
+We currently work with a wide range of facilitators covering over 5 difference technology stacks.
+To get started with a role send an email to **factory24@protonmail.com** and you'll be advised on next steps.